senlizishi/nginx-post-lua/README.md

 # nginx-post-form-data
-A Lua script that enables Nginx to receive Post requests in form-data format
+A Lua script that enables Nginx to receive Post requests in form-data format.

 ### Common form-data data formats
  ```